Kr3my/Yakumo/README.md

 # 📁 Requirements
 + [Visual Studio](https://visualstudio.microsoft.com/) installed with .NET framework.
-+ Windows 10 or higher versions
++ Windows 10 or higher versions.

 # 🔥 Features
 + **🌱 Running in background:** The program will run in the background!!!